The 12 Steps of Basketball Shooting Basics

-Shooting hand should be behind the ball where ball rests on slight finger-tips.
-Wrists will lock in harmony with elbow.
+The shooting hand should be behind the ball where the ball rests on slight fingertips.
+Wrists will lock in harmony with the elbow.

-Guide hand should be on side of basketball or perpendicular to shooting hand – able to give that hand a high five after shot based on placement
+Guide hand should be on the side of the basketball or perpendicular to the shooting hand – able to give that hand a high five after a shot based on placement

-Eyes will remain on rim into shot, while shot is in air and all the time until it makes or misses.
-Shoulders ought to be squared up or parallel with basket.
+Eyes will remain on the rim into the shot, while the shot is in the air and all the time until it makes or misses.
+Shoulders ought to be squared up or parallel with the basket.

-Body is aligned with shoulders and feet, squared up to basket
+The body is aligned with shoulders and feet, squared up to the basket

 All of the set shooting mechanics apply.

-Player ought to be shot ready, which means, player is on balance with feet, eyes on passer, hips are down, knees are bent and hands are ready to catch and shot.
+The player ought to be shot-ready, which means, the player is on balance with feet, eyes on the passer, hips down, knees bent and hands ready to catch and shot.

-Player meets the pass in air, lands on two feet with a small pro-hop or jump stop.
+The player meets the pass in the air and lands on two feet with a small pro-hop or jump stop.

-Landing on two feet evenly provides balance, then, player should explode off the ground vertically into shot, releasing on the way up before reaching apex height of jump.
+Landing on two feet evenly provides balance, then, the player should explode off the ground vertically into the shot, releasing on the way up before reaching the apex height of the jump.

-Hooks should be shot with shoulder pointed directly toward basket and chest facing directly toward sideline.
+Hooks should be shot with the shoulder pointed directly toward the basket and the chest facing directly toward the sideline.

-Footwork should be one–two, or, left foot – right foot when shooting hook with right hand.
-Footwork would be one-two, or right foot – left foot when shooting hook with left hand.
+Footwork should be one–two, or, left foot – right foot when shooting hook with the right hand.
+Footwork would be one-two or right foot – left foot when shooting hook with the left hand.

-Player should be holding the ball chest high, both hands, until its time jump up and release shot.
+The player should be holding the ball chest high, both hands until it's time to jump up and release the shot.

-Again, non-shooting shoulder should be buried in defender’s chest or directly facing into the basket.
-Eyes should be on rim.
+Again, a non-shooting shoulder should be buried in the defender’s chest or directly facing the basket.
+The eyes should be on the rim.

 Non-dominant hand shots

-Elbow should be in to ensure accuracy of shot and follow through.
+The elbow should be in to ensure the accuracy of the shot and follow through.

-Driving shots, layups or floaters, can be taken of the one–two footwork or pro-hp/jump stop footwork.
-Follow through technique still applies.
+Driving shots, layups, or floaters, can be taken off the one–two footwork or pro-hp/jump stop footwork.
+The Follow-through technique still applies.

-If using the backboard, player shoulder target top corner of the box on the same side as shot, or, high off the glass and high arcing.
+If using the backboard, the player's shoulder targets the top corner of the box on the same side as the shot, or, high off the glass and high arcing.

-Basketball should hit above basketball on backboard and drop down into hoop.
+The basketball should hit above the basketball on the backboard and drop down into the hoop.

 The mental approach of the shot is primarily derived from memory and visualization.

-Focus should be on basket – specifically the back of the rim.
+The focus should be on the basket – specifically the back of the rim.

-Eyes should remain on basket through shot and NOT on flight trajectory of the ball.
+Eyes should remain on the basket through the shot and NOT on the flight trajectory of the ball.

-Consciously player should be shot ready: eyes on ball, hips down, hands ready and feet set to catch and land on two feet for balance, then, into shot.
+Consciously player should be shot ready: eyes on the ball, hips down, hands ready and feet set to catch and land on two feet for balance, then, into the shot.

 Shooting While Being Fouled